-You can see the information in your records and know how it has been shared with others
+You can see the information in your records and know how it has been shared with others to make additions or corrections to your medical records.
+If you ask us to do this, we will work with your healthcare provider to decide whether the changes should be made.

-You have the right to look at your medical records held at the plan, and to get a copy of your records.
+You have the right to look at your medical records held by the plan, and to get a copy of your records.
 We are allowed to charge you a fee for making copies.
-You also have the right to ask us to make additions or corrections to your medical records.
-If you ask us to do this, we will work with your health care provider to decide whether the changes should be made.
+You also have the right to ask us